Toronto waterfront: Revitalization plans

 Waterfront revitalization has been a hot topic of debate in Toronto for decades.
 In 1972, the federal government established the "Harbourfront Project" which converted part of the central waterfront from industrial uses to cultural, recreational and residential uses.
 Harbourfront Centre and Queen's Quay Terminal are legacies of that revitalization effort.
-In 1999, the City of Toronto and Canadian governments established a Toronto Waterfront Revitalization Task Force to develop recommendations and a business plan for revitalization.
+In 1999, a task force was established to develop recommendations and a business plan for revitalization.

-In the fall of 2001, following the recommendations of the task force, the federal, provincial and municipal governments established the Toronto Waterfront Revitalization Corporation (now known as Waterfront Toronto), to lead and manage a comprehensive, integrated approach for renewal of Toronto's waterfront.
-The three levels of government also committed $1.5 billion to launch the redevelopment initiative.
+In 2001, following the recommendations of the task force, the federal, provincial and municipal governments established the Toronto Waterfront Revitalization Corporation (now known as Waterfront Toronto), to lead and manage the renewal of Toronto's waterfront.
+The three levels of government committed $1.5 billion to launch the redevelopment initiative.
 Waterfront Toronto is overseen by a 13-member government appointed Board of Directors.

 Waterfront revitalization is concentrated on Toronto's central waterfront, an area that extends from Dowling Avenue in the west to Coxwell Avenue in the east.
 The revitalization of Toronto's waterfront is one of the largest urban redevelopment project currently underway in North America with 800 ha of largely underutilized, derelict land located steps away from Canada's largest financial and cultural urban core.
 Full revitalization is projected to take 25 to 30 years and an estimated $17 billion in public and private funds to complete.

 According to Waterfront Toronto's master plan, once fully developed, Toronto's waterfront will include 40,000 new residences (20% of which will be affordable housing), 40,000 new jobs, new transit infrastructure and 300 ha of parks and public spaces.